Stimulating axon re-growth after spinal cord injury

 Newswise — A new study by Burke Neurological Institute (BNI), Weill Cornell Medicine, finds that activation of MAP2K signaling by genetic engineering or non-invasive repetitive transcranial magnetic stimulation (rTMS) promotes corticospinal tract (CST) axon sprouting and functional regeneration after spinal cord injury (SCI) in mice. rTMS is a noninvasive technique that evokes an electrical field in brain tissue via electromagnetic induction.
 While an increasing body of evidence suggests that rTMS applied over motor cortex may be beneficial for functional recovery in SCI patients, the molecular and cellular mechanisms that underlie rTMS’ beneficial effects remains unclear.
 This study published in Science Translation Medicine showed that high-frequency rTMS (HF-rTMS) activated MAP2K signaling and enhanced axonal regeneration and functional recovery, suggesting that rTMS might be a valuable treatment option for SCI individuals.

 Facilitating axon regeneration in the injured central nervous system (CNS) remains a challenging task.
-The failure of mature CNS neurons to activate cell-intrinsic growth mechanisms and regenerate injured axons severely hinders the development of effective new therapies after a traumatic brain or spinal cord injury.
+The failure of mature CNS neurons to activate cell-intrinsic growth mechanisms and regenerate injured axons severely hinders functional recovery after a traumatic brain or spinal cord injury, which requires the development of effective new therapies.

 The RAF – Mitogen-activated protein kinase kinase (MAP2K, also known as MEK) signaling cascade mediates long distance axon outgrowth in developing PNS and CNS neurons.
 Based on their previous findings, researchers from BNI hypothesized that RAF signaling regulates an intrinsic axon growth program and that its activation could enable re-growth of adult mammalian CNS axons after SCI.
 They found that conditional expression of a constitutively kinase-activated BRAF in mature corticospinal neurons (CSNs) elicited the expression of a set of transcription factors previously implicated in the regeneration of zebrafish retinal ganglion cell axons.
 In addition, conditional BRAF activation in CSNs enabled CST axon sprouting and regeneration in different experimental models of SCI in mice.
 According to Xiaofei Guan, MD, PhD, a postdoctoral research fellow at BNI who conducted the experiments, newly sprouting CST axons formed synapses with local spinal circuits and further resulted in improved motor functional recovery.